tonsky/spectre/src/docs/routing.rst

  Routing
 =========

 Routing scheme of spectre app is defined as one or more :class:`Router` :class:`turtles <Turtle>`.
-Usually a top-level :class:`Router` will be assigned to the :attr:`Settings.routes` attr of your app.
+Usually a top-level :class:`Router` will be assigned to the :attr:`Settings.routes` slot of your app.

 .. class:: Router

-   Take a list of ``[<route path>, <view function>]`` tuples.
+   Takes a list of ``[<route path>, <view function>]`` tuples.
 All routes are matched in the order they are defined until matched route is found.
 On the first match corresponding :doc:`view function <views>` will be invoked, and if it returns not-null value, this value is returned from :class:`Router` itself.
 If view returned ``null`` result, matching will be continued until the next matched route is found.

 .. rubric:: Example